tiero - Fotolia

 Flexibility.
 It works with most x86 physical hosts or VMs as long as the hardware or hypervisor is certified and supported by the vendor.
 It converts all storage that sits behind it into the virtual storage pool, enabling repurposing of older storage.
 The scale-out versions permit physical or VM access to any node.
 Multi-copy mirroring isn't necessary to protect against a single controller failure, although it's available.
 Storage virtualization SDS can be provided as software or bundled with server hardware similar to HCI.

 Simplicity.
 When bundled with hardware, storage virtualization SDS is a very simple storage system.
-It leverages commodity off-the-shelf hardware, has better scalability and in some cases provides both block (SAN) and file (NAS).
-But in the end, it's still a siloed storage system in an inexpensive container.
+It leverages commodity off-the-shelf hardware, has better scalability and in some cases provides block (SAN), file (NAS) or object.

 Total cost of ownership (TCO).
 The biggest cost savings in storage virtualization SDS comes from commodity hardware and server-based drives.
 Another cost saving comes from inline data reduction technologies.
 Compared to equivalent storage systems, most storage virtualization SDS will yield a much more favorable TCO.